Handsome (film): Plot

 Lloyd explains that the picture of Dromgoole and Bacorn was taken at a celebrity gala where he provided the fireworks and Dromgoole tagged along, pretending to be his assistant.
 Annoyed she could not take one of the "swag bags" given to celebrities at the event, which included expensive toiletries, she befriended Bacorn.
 When Handsome arrives at Bacorn's house to re-interview him, he discovers that the handles of the neighbor's tools contain traces of skincare cream.
 At Bacorn's house, Handsome notices that Bacorn is using the same brand of skincare cream as the lotion from Dromgoole's apartment.
 Bacorn says he received it and the body lotion at the party Dromgoole and he attended, and he gave the lotion to her.
 Handsome spots a large award in Bacorn's bedroom, something which could have caused Dromgoole's head injury.

 Handsome denigrates Bacorn's acting and he blows up, confirming Handsome's suspicion that Bacorn is prone to violent anger.
 Bacorn admits that Dromgoole and he had sex after the party, during which she ridiculed his acting.
 Bacorn killed her, then dismembered her using his neighbor's tools.
-He dumped her body on his own lawn, assuming no one would suspect him, too obvious.
+He dumped her body on his own lawn, assuming no one would suspect him because that would be too obvious.
 Bacorn attacks Handsome, but Scozzari arrives and saves him.
 Nora says they cannot date because she is moving to the country to work giving massages to dogs.
 Handsome returns to his regular routine.